casetext/fingular/README.md

   - ```domain```: the domain the firebaseRef points to.
   - ```mocked```: boolean.
 Tells whether the $firebaseRef is mocked out.

-## Configuration
+### Configuration

-You can configure Fingular either by setting values in your Angular module or by configuring $firebaseRefProvider.
+You can configure $firebaseRef either by setting values in your Angular module or by configuring $firebaseRefProvider.
 Settings on the provider override the values.

-### Values
+#### Values

 - ```firebaseDomain```: the domain name of the Firebase instance to point to.
 - ```firebaseProtocol```: Either ```http``` or ```https```.
 Defaults to https.